boywithkeyboard-archive/cachu/readme.md

 ### Global Instance

-Recommended if you need only one cache.
+Recommended if you need only one cache or want to configure cachu globally.

 ```js
 import cachu, { setItem, getItem } from 'cachu'